 We have handled dozens of spinal cord injury cases in South Florida.
 We know what it takes to successfully file and negotiate these complicated claims.
 We will fight aggressively for the justice you deserve and ensure your rights remain protected throughout the process.

-You can reach an attorney from the Law Firm of Anidjar & Levine by calling 800-747-3733 today.
-We offer complimentary consultations with a skilled Port St. Lucie injury lawyer.
+You can reach an attorney from the Law Offices of Anidjar & Levine today.
+We offer complimentary consultations so we can explain what ourPort St. Lucie injury lawyers can do.

 We want to put our knowledge, experience, and resources to work for you.SPEAK TO AN ATTORNEY NOW